 - Name of Grantee – the person who is to own the property next

-- Information describing each party as either an business entity or individual as well as their relationship status and mailing address
+- Information describing each party as either a business entity or individual as well as their relationship status and mailing address

 - County and state where the property is located

-- Full legal description, address, and parcel number
+- The full legal description, address, and parcel number

 - Document, book, and page number

 - Reference to any prior instrument’s book, page, and document number as well as the county it was recorded in

 How is real property identified in chain documents?

 While your address may be an adequate way to give out directions to friends, it’s not a precise identifier.
 The legal description can be found on chain of title documents as well as land surveys.
 These descriptions are exact instructions for measuring and identifying a unique property.

 How are liens resolved in the public record?

 A lien will stay on a property until it’s paid off.
 In order to extinguish a lien in the public record, a new instrument must be recorded referencing the lien.
 A prior document is never erased or removed.
 This would break the chain of title.